 Each college and university has set minimum grade point average and/or SAT/ACT test scores to determine eligibility, with additional scholarship support available to students with higher academic results.
 More than two-thirds of Delone Catholic’s recent graduates had a 3.0 GPA or higher and students consistently score above-average on the SAT/ACT.

-Delone Catholic has partnered with the following college and universities for guaranteed admission with scholarship support: Alvernia University, Immaculata University, La Roche Unviersity, Marymount University, Mercyhurst University, Messiah College, Misericordia University, Mount St. Mary’s University and St. Bonaventure University.
+Delone Catholic has partnered with the following college and universities for guaranteed admission with scholarship support: Alvernia University, Immaculata University, La Roche Unviersity, Marymount University, Mercyhurst University, Messiah College, Misericordia University, Mount St. Mary’s University, St. Bonaventure University and the University of Scrancton.
 The school’s website (www.DeloneCatholic.org) contains the specific parameters for each agreement.

 “It gives us great pleasure to see our students continue to learn and mature as they graduate from Delone Catholic,” said La Rocca.
 “We plan to continue to seek out colleges and universities willing to partner with us to further the education of our graduates,” said La Rocca.